 INAR and the Department of Forest Sciences collaborate on exceptionally interdisciplinary research on environmental issues and climate change related to, for example, carbon balance of trees and forests.

-The development of the new Carbon tree pages, as well as the related Interactive Carbon Tree is funded by Tieteen tiedotus ry.
+The development of the new Carbon Tree pages, as well as the related Interactive Carbon Tree exhibition stand and teaching suitcase were funded by Tieteen tiedotus ry and Ministry of Education and Culture.